MadGhorban/First-MAD/README.md

 ## wellcome to my repository ##

->Hi I am [Mohammad Ghorban] and it's my first GitHub repository.
+>Hi my name is [Mohammad Ghorban] and it's my first GitHub repository.

 >If you see this file on my project, it's because I'm learning GitHub.